danielsiwiec/dansiwiec.com/src/pages/life/sports/index.md

 ### Races
 Come to join or cheer me on at my [upcoming races](sports/races/upcoming)!
 Also, check out some of my [recent starts](sports/races/recent)

+### Snowboarding
+I'm an avid boarded.
+During the season I spend most of the weekends riding around Lake Tahoe or in Canada.
+See more [here](sports/boarding)

 ### Swimming
 I swim at the Aquatic park, in the San Francisco Bay, usually early mornings or evenings.
 Recently working on pushing the distance towards 2 miles.